MediaCrush/mediacrush.github.io/_posts/2013-12-23-The-right-way-to-encode-HTML5-video.md

 The goal of this article is to clear up the misinformation around how video and audio should be encoded for the web.
-We've personally spent a lot of time working on it, going through several revisions and hours of effort to support nearly all browsers and devices.
+We've personally spent a lot of time working on it, going through several revisions and hours of hair-tearing effort to support nearly all browsers and devices.
 MediaCrush can now take just about any video, audio, or image format, and turn it into something browser friendly.
 Feel free to [watch this video](https://mediacru.sh/a6bivSCFLqNJ) on any device you can get your hands on to see that we know what we're talking about.